ayoub-vaziri/CRCBiomarkers/README.md

  - *Results*: contains all the results produced by the R scripts.

 ## Reproducing the results
-This repository contains all the code necessary to reproduce the results in the paper.
+This repository contains all the code necessary to reproduce the results.

 First, download the repository and place it in your project directory.